Farama-Foundation/ViZDoom/doc/DoomGame.md

 | Python | `void set_episode_start_time(int tics)`       |

 Sets start delay of every episode in tics.
-Every episode will effectively start (from the user's perspective) after given number of tics.
+Every episode will effectively start (from the user's perspective) after the provided number of tics.

 Default value: 1